timherren/Master-Thesis/tram_dag_application/README.md

 After fitting a model, you can ask the built-in chatbot (step 9 in the sidebar) questions about your results.
 The LLM is **not** a generic assistant — it has access to the actual values from your analysis and can provide data-backed answers.
 Specifically, each prompt includes:

-- **Data summary** — variable names, dimensions, per-variable mean/sd/min/max/median, and the full correlation matrix
+- **Data summary** variable names, dimensions, per-variable mean/sd/min/max/median, and the full correlation matrix
-- **DAG structure** — all edges with their types, source/intermediate/sink node classification
+- **DAG structure** all edges with their types, source/intermediate/sink node classification
-- **Training configuration** — epochs, learning rate, batch size
+- **Training configuration** epochs, learning rate, batch size
-- **Loss history** — per-variable training and validation loss trajectories (start, end, minimum, best epoch)
+- **Loss history** per-variable training and validation loss trajectories (start, end, minimum, best epoch)
-- **Learned parameters** — final linear shift coefficients and intercept value ranges per variable
+- **Learned parameters** final linear shift coefficients and intercept value ranges per variable
-- **Negative log-likelihood (NLL)** — overall model fit quality
+- **Negative log-likelihood (NLL)** overall model fit quality
-- **Observational sampling** — per-variable comparison of model-generated samples vs held-out test data (means and standard deviations)
+- **Observational sampling** per-variable comparison of model-generated samples vs held-out test data (means and standard deviations)
-- **ATE result** — treatment/outcome variables, intervention values, computed ATE, mean outcomes under treatment and control
+- **ATE result** treatment/outcome variables, intervention values, computed ATE, mean outcomes under treatment and control
-- **Interventional sampling** — per-variable distribution shifts between treatment and control conditions
+- **Interventional sampling** per-variable distribution shifts between treatment and control conditions

-Because the LLM runs entirely offline on your machine via Ollama, your data never leaves your device — making it safe for sensitive or confidential datasets.
+Because the LLM runs entirely offline on your machine via Ollama, your data never leaves your device, making it safe for sensitive or confidential datasets.
 The trade-off is that responses are slower than cloud-based models, especially without a GPU, since the model runs locally with limited compute resources.

 ---